-- The Children Act 1989 - The Children Act 2004 - Children and Social Work Act 2017 - Education Act 2002 (section 175/157) - Education (Independent School Standards) Regulations 2014 require Independent Schools to safeguard and promote the welfare of children who are students at the school. - Hertfordshire Safeguarding Children Partnership Manual - ISI handbook for the Inspection of Schools The Regulatory Requirements February 2016 - Keeping Children Safe in Education (KCSIE) DfE September 2022 - Working Together to Safeguard Children (DfE guidance July 2018) - The Education (Pupil Information) (England) Regulations 2005 - Counter Terrorism and Security Act 2015 (Section 26) Prevent Duty - Disqualification under the Childcare Act 2006 (February 2015) - What to do if you're worried if a child is being abused (March 2015) - The use of social media for on-line radicalisation (July 2015) - Mental Health and Behaviour in Schools (March 2015) - Counselling in Schools A Blueprint for the future (March 2015) - Sexual Offences Act (2003) - Female Genital Mutilation Act 2003 (section 74, Serious Crime Act 2015) - Anti-social Behaviour, Crime and Policing Act 2014 (makes it a criminal offence to force someone to marry including taking overseas to force them to marry whether or not the marriage takes place). - Serious Violence Strategy 2018 - Equality Act 010 (including the Public Sector Equality Duty) - Human Rights Act 1998 - Apprenticeships, Skills, Children and Learning Act 2009
+- The Children Act 1989 - The Children Act 2004 - Children and Social Work Act 2017 - Education Act 2002 (section 175/157) - Education (Independent School Standards) Regulations 2014 require Independent Schools to safeguard and promote the welfare of children who are students at the school. - Hertfordshire Safeguarding Children Partnership Manual - ISI handbook for the Inspection of Schools The Regulatory Requirements February 2016 - Keeping Children Safe in Education (KCSIE) DfE September 2023 - Working Together to Safeguard Children (DfE guidance July 2018) - The Education (Pupil Information) (England) Regulations 2005 - Counter Terrorism and Security Act 2015 (Section 26) Prevent Duty - Disqualification under the Childcare Act 2006 (February 2015) - What to do if you're worried if a child is being abused (March 2015) - The use of social media for on-line radicalisation (July 2015) - Mental Health and Behaviour in Schools (March 2015) - Counselling in Schools A Blueprint for the future (March 2015) - Sexual Offences Act (2003) - Female Genital Mutilation Act 2003 (section 74, Serious Crime Act 2015) and the accompanying statuatory guidance - Anti-social Behaviour, Crime and Policing Act 2014 (makes it a criminal offence to force someone to marry including taking overseas to force them to marry whether or not the marriage takes place). - Serious Violence Strategy 2018